Skip to main content

 The Problem with Traditional Candlestick Charts

 Here's something most trading educators won't tell you: traditional candlesticks can be your worst enemy, especially when you're starting out.
-Every little market hiccup creates a new candle pattern that looks "important" but is really just market noise.
+Every little market hiccup creates a new pattern that looks "important" but is really just noise.

 That's where Heikin Ashi Smoothed becomes invaluable.
 It filters out the noise that causes most retail traders to overtrade and lose money.